Fraidy Cat (TV series): Background

-The show stars Fraidy Cat (voiced by Alan Oppenheimer), an unlucky, stuttering, miserable cat who, like all cats, has nine lives, but has used up eight of them and is on his ninth and last life, which he wants to make last the longest.
+The show stars Fraidy Cat (voiced by Alan Oppenheimer, imitating Don Knotts), an unlucky, stuttering, miserable cat who, like all cats, has nine lives, but has used up eight of them and is on his ninth and last life, which he wants to make last the longest.

 The show is centered around the fact that as if Fraidy's life was not miserable enough, nearly every time Fraidy inadvertently says out loud any single-digit number (from one to eight), or any word/homonym that correlates to said number, a ghost representing one of his previous lives will appear from the Other Side and mistakenly tend to make things even worse for the hopeless cat.

 In each episode, Fraidy gets himself into a predicament caused by his desire for sleep or food, or something else, such as a dog, or another aggressor.
 This can include ending up into a sketchy town, a junkyard, or a bird shop, and usually has the character inhabiting said area to interact with or harm Fraidy in some sort of action against him (although this format is broken in several episodes).
 Fraidy always ends up saying a number "one" through "eight" out of pure accident, and each ghost cat corresponding to that number tries to help Fraidy in the situation.
 Saying "nine" however, summons Cloud Nine, an evil storm cloud whose purpose is to electrocute Fraidy.

 The spirits in the series include: